ROA (Return on Assets) - Return on assets. Return on current assets - formula Return on total assets formula

 3. Profitability of existing non-current assets.

-Let's take a look at these concepts.
+Let's look at these concepts.
 Current assets describe the company's existing assets, which are indicated in the balance sheet (section number 1), as well as in lines 1210, 1230 and 1250.
-This property must be used for the production cycle or one calendar year.
-These assets affect the cost of the final service or manufactured products of companies.
+This property must be used for a production cycle or one calendar year.
+These assets influence the cost of a company's final service or manufactured product.
 This usually includes:

 1. Existing accounts receivable.